conda-forge/google-cloud-cpp-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `google-cloud-cpp` can be installed with:
+Once the `conda-forge` channel has been enabled, `google-cloud-cpp, libgoogle-cloud` can be installed with:

 ```
-conda install google-cloud-cpp
+conda install google-cloud-cpp libgoogle-cloud
 ```

 It is possible to list all of the versions of `google-cloud-cpp` available on your platform with: